 - Don’t judge your current relationship based on your previous relationships.
 Your new partner should not pay for the deeds of your previous partners.

 - Don’t confuse imagination with reality.
-When people are insecure, they start reading into everything and over-analyzing every situation.
+When people are insecure, they start reading into everything and over-analysing every situation.
 Learn how to communicate your fears with your partner and don’t let your imagination damage your relationship.

 - Don’t focus on the negative.
 Instead, think of all the positive things you can bring to the relationship.
 Allocate yourself time to engage in activities and hobbies you enjoy.
 The happier you feel about yourself, the less insecure you will be in the relationship.
 Learn more about self-confidence and relationships here.